dalhaan/type-safe-intl/README.md

 // intl.ts
 import { createIntlFunctions, LocalesFromIntlProvider } from "type-safe-intl";

-// Define your supported locales as a type type Locale = "en-nz" | "mi";
+// Define your supported locales const LOCALES = ["en-NZ", "mi"] as const;

-// Pass your locale type to `createIntlFunctions`.
+type Locale = (typeof LOCALES)[number]; // "en-NZ" | "mi"

-// `createIntlFunctions` passes the locale type info to all intl functions & hooks
+// Pass your supported locales to `createIntlFunctions`.
-// so they can enforce them.
+// `createIntlFunctions` passes the locale type info to
-const { generateIntl, IntlProvider, useIntl } = createIntlFunctions<Locale>();
+// all intl functions & hooks so they can enforce them. const { generateIntl, IntlProvider, useIntl } = createIntlFunctions(LOCALES);

 export {
   generateIntl,